 The design of your research refers to the strategy you will use in gathering and analyzing the evidence you will consider in testing your hypotheses, whatever they are.
 There are many possible designs you may consider and many possible methods within each design.
 Design issues arise when you consider the basic questions you are trying to answer and how you will obtain answers to these questions.
 The methods you will employ depend on the questions you are asking.
-Although only some dissertation research in SEOR and other areas of IT is experimental in nature, virtually all research in these areas has some empirical components as you test your hypotheses or possible conclusions in various ways.
+Although only some dissertation research in engineering is experimental in nature, virtually all research has some empirical components as you test your hypotheses or possible conclusions in various ways.
 We will consider a variety of experimental and non-experimental methods you may encounter in your research.
 Some of these methods require statistical analyses of various sorts that need to be considered.
-However, this present course is not a course in statistics.
-The prerequisite for this course is STAT 554 in which various applied statistical methods were discussed.
+However, this present seminar is not a course in statistics..
 In the analysis of the evidence you gather it is always wise to keep in mind the array of possible analytic errors, artifacts, and even paradoxes you may encounter.
 Possible errors abound in the design, conduct, and analysis of your research.
 The word artifact is used here to represent instances in which you observe something not naturally present but which arises because of the particular procedures, methods, and analyses you have employed.
 You may also encounter paradoxical instances in which your results seem to favor apparently contradictory conclusions.